signatureai/signature-core-nodes/docs/nodes/lora.md

 ## ApplyLoraStack

+Applies multiple LoRA models sequentially to a base model and CLIP in ComfyUI.

-A ComfyUI node that applies a stack of LoRA models to a base model and CLIP
+This node takes a base model, CLIP, and a stack of LoRA models as input.
+It applies each LoRA in the stack sequentially using specified weights for both model and CLIP components.

 ### Inputs